Great Lakes region: Geography

-The escarpment begins where its determining limestone/dolosmite begins, in west-central New York.
+The escarpment begins where its determining limestone/dolomite begins, in west-central New York.
 There, it separates the lowlands that separate Lake Ontario from Lake Erie.
 It curves to the northwest through the Ontario province to the island belt that divides the Georgian Bay from Lake Huron.
 From there, it heads westward through the land-arm between Lake Superior and Lake Michigan and southwestward into the narrow points dividing Green Bay from Lake Michigan.
 Finally, it fades away with the thinning out of the limestone and is hardly traceable across the Mississippi River.
 The arrangement of the Great Lakes closely matches the course of the lowlands worn on the two belts of weaker strata on either side of the Niagara escarpment.
 Lake Ontario, Georgian Bay and Green Bay occupy depressions in the lowland on the inner side of the escarpment.
 Lake Erie, Lake Huron and Lake Michigan lie in depressions in the lowland on the outer side.
 When the two lowlands are traced eastward, they become confluent after the Niagara limestone has faded away in central New York, and the single lowland is continued under the name of the Mohawk Valley.
-This is an east–west longitudinal depression that has been eroded on a belt of relatively weak strata between the resistant crystalline rocks of the Adirondacks on the north and the northern escarpment of the Appalachian plateau (Catskills-Helderbergs) on the south.
+This is an east–west longitudinal depression that has been eroded on a belt of relatively weak strata between the resistant crystalline rocks of the Adirondacks on the north and the northern escarpment of the Appalachian Plateau (Catskills-Helderbergs) on the south.
 Early in U.S. history, this provided a vital economic route between the Atlantic seaports and the U.S. interior.

-In Wisconsin, the inner lowland has an interesting feature.
-It is a knob of resistant quartzites, known as Baraboo Ridge, rising from the buried upland floor through the partly denuded cover of lower Palaeozoic strata.
+In Wisconsin, the inner lowland is a knob of resistant quartzites, known as Baraboo Ridge, rising from the buried upland floor through the partly denuded cover of lower Palaeozoic strata.
 This knob or ridge can be thought of as an ancient physiographic fossil, as it is an ancient monadnock having been preserved from destructive attacks of weather by burial under sea-floor deposits.
 It has been recently re-exposed through the erosion of its cover.
 The occurrence of the lake basins in the lowland belts on either side of the Niagara escarpment is an abnormal feature.
 Glacial erosion has formed them through the glacial drift obstructing the normal outlet valleys and to crustal warping in connection with or independent of the glacial sheet.